kme211/loggerific/readme.md

 I would suggest batching your messages by using a [debounce](https://davidwalsh.name/javascript-debounce-function) function.

+## Viewing messages

+Go to `http://yourloggerificserver.com` to view the sessions.
+You can see how many messages each session has on this screen.
+Sessions that have a message (or more) with the word "error" (case insensitive) in the body of the message will be hightlighted red(ish).
+You can click on the session to see the messages.
+Messages with the word "error" in the body will be highlighted.

 ## Deploying to Heroku

 Follow the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) tutorial if you aren't already familiar with Heroku.